Thyrotrophin-releasing hormone; TRH

-Thyrotropin-releasing hormone in its pharmaceutical formulation of 'protirelin' used to be widely used as a drug to test whether someone had thyroid overactivity.
+Thyrotropin-releasing hormone (in its pharmaceutical formulation of 'protirelin') was widely used as a drug to test whether someone had thyroid overactivity.
 However, there are now more sensitive measurements that can detect very low levels of thyroid stimulating hormone in the blood.
 Thyrotropin-releasing hormone tests are still occasionally carried out but are normally used for the diagnosis of conditions caused by resistance to thyroid hormone action.

 There is no known case of too much thyrotropin-releasing hormone.

 If a person has too little thyrotropin-releasing hormone, they will develop thyroid underactivity (hypothyroidism).
-This is a rare scenario in which a specific injury or tumour destroys this area of the hypothalamus.
+This is a rare condition, usually due to an injury or tumour which destroys this area of the hypothalamus.
 This situation is referred to as secondary or central hypothyroidism.